10 Healthy Breastfeeding Smoothie Recipes

 Being a new mom comes with lots of extra demands, and a healthy diet can help you maintain the energy levels you need.
 It will also go a long way towards ensuring a healthy milk supply for as long as it’s required.

 Plus, of course, you are supplying nutrients to your growing baby.
-This means that your diet needs to be nutritious enough to support both you AND your little one.
+This means that your diet needs to be nutritious enough to support both you and your little one.

 During the time you are breastfeeding, you will need more calories than usual.
 The CDC recommends an extra 330 to 400 kilocalories (kcal) per day compared to the amount you consumed before pregnancy.